 Admission & Aid

-With a need-blind admission policy, Richmond meets 100 percent of demonstrated need, and its average need-based aid award in fall 2013 was $42,000.
-Richmond also will provide an aid package equal to full tuition, room, and meals for admitted first-year Virginia students with a family income of $60,000 or less who demonstrate eligibility for need-based aid.
+Richmond is “need-blind” in admission and guarantees to meet 100 percent of demonstrated need for traditional undergraduate students.
+The average need-based aid award in fall 2014 was $43,000.
+Richmond will also provide an aid package equal to full tuition, room, and meals for admitted first-year Virginia students with a family income of $60,000 or less who demonstrate eligibility for need-based aid.

 Richmond ScholarsThe University's most prestigious academic awards, these scholarships are given to 45 incoming students in four designated areas and range from full tuition to full tuition plus room and meals.